“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Retail, manufacturing, defence, healthcare, education – most sectors of government and industry rely heavily on software systems, and professional, competent and creative software engineers are needed to develop and maintain them.
-The University of Bolton’s BEng (Hons) Software Engineering with foundation year, taught at our London Academic Centre by our learning partners Regent College London, offers you the skills and knowledge needed to succeed in this field.
+Retail, manufacturing, defence, healthcare, education – most government and industry sectors rely heavily on software systems, and professional, competent, creative software engineers are needed to develop and maintain them.
+The University of Bolton's BEng (Hons) Software Engineering with foundation year, taught at our London Academic Centre by our learning partners Regent College London, offers you the skills and knowledge needed to succeed in this field.

 Mode of Study:

 Regent College London

 Congratulations.
 You're considering a career in the world's most in-demand profession (1).
 Software engineering is a truly global activity that concerns building and maintaining software systems and other computer-based solutions, software engineering is a truly global activity.
 By examining all elements of the process (from an initial understanding of the problem to be solved, through analysis, design, and development, to testing, documentation and maintenance), this degree offers you a focused education in software engineering, ready to impress potential employers.

 The foundation year is the first year of this degree, offering an excellent grounding in the fundamentals of computing, programming and mathematics.
 It's designed to prepare you for degree-level study.

 Our dedicated staff team offers a balance of academic rigour, industrial experience and advanced technical expertise.
 We'll support you in exploring the underlying principles of software engineering while helping you gain knowledge and practical experience of the latest technologies.
 You'll be encouraged to appreciate both the technical and human aspects involved in areas such as the lifecycle of software systems, software design, systems analysis, programming, database specification and design, and system security.